No occurrence obstructions in geometric complexity theory: Lifting highest weight vectors in plethysms

 \section{Lifting highest weight vectors in plethysms}

 In the following we analyze two ways of ``lifting'' highest weight vectors in $\Sym^d\Sym^m V$ by raising either the {\em inner degree~$m$} or the {\em outer degree}~$d$.
-If $d$ and $m$ are sufficiently large in comparison with~$\mu\vdash dm$, then these liftings provide isomorphisms of the spaces of highest weight vectors.
+If $d$ and $m$ are sufficiently large in comparison with~$|\bar\mu|$ for $\mu \vdash dm$, then these liftings provide isomorphisms of the spaces of highest weight vectors.
 In particular, the multiplicity~$a_\mu(d[m])$ does not increase, which is known as the stability property of the plethysm coefficients \cite{wei:90,carre-thibon:92,mani:98}.
-A detailed understanding of the lifting in terms of highest weight vectors is crucial for the proof of our main result and this is not considered in \cite{wei:90,carre-thibon:92,mani:98}.
+A detailed understanding of the lifting in terms of highest weight vectors and the tableaux encoding them is central for the proof of our main result.
+We believe the result of this section are of independent mathematical interest.
 As a side result, we also obtain new proofs for the stability properties.